A well-balanced diet boosts your brain health

 Food may be the foundation for a healthy body, but can it affect your brain?
 Absolutely!
 In fact, diet is the number one risk factor for preventable disease and premature death worldwide.
 For that reason, Shad Marvasti, MD, the director of HonorHealth Integrative Medicine, says healthy eating ultimately boosts brain health.

 "Food is medicine," says Dr. Marvasti.
 "This is not only true for our bodies but also impacts our moods and brain health.
 The key is to eat real foods and avoid processed foods or Frankenfoods as I like to call them.
-Processed foods are high in excess sugar and salt while being low in vital nutrients, including healthy fats, that are important for a healthy brain.”
+Processed foods are high in excess sugar and salt while being low in vital nutrients, including healthy fats, which are important for a healthy brain.”

 Healthy fats and plant-based nutrients for a healthy brain

+Our brains need healthy fat and plant-based nutrients to thrive.
 The Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) and Mediterranean diets — both of which are rich in vegetables, fruits, whole grains, olive oil, beans and fish — are associated with fewer signs of Alzheimer’s disease in the brains of older adults.

 “These dietary patterns are found in the Blue Zones where people have healthy brains well into their 80s and 90s,” explains Dr. Marvasti.

-“These diets contain healthy fats including fatty acids that are some of the main components of the nerves of the brain,” adds Denise.
-“The idea of eating these fatty acids is to give the brain the building blocks to keep the nerves healthy."
+These diets contain healthy fats including fatty acids that are some of the main components of the nerves of the brain.
+The idea of eating these fatty acids is to give the brain the building blocks to keep the nerves healthy.

 Antioxidants